chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E4 - Talon.md

 ---
-prev: disney's-raya-tv-series-pitch/raya-e2-tail
-next: disney's-raya-tv-series-pitch/raya-e4-spine
-created: '2023-09-21T00:00:00.000Z'
 collection:
   - disney's-raya-tv-series-pitch
+prev: disney's-raya-tv-series-pitch/raya-e3-tail-behind
+next: disney's-raya-tv-series-pitch/raya-e5-spine
+created: '2023-09-21T00:00:00.000Z'
-modified: '2024-08-12T00:00:00.000Z'
+modified: '2024-11-27T00:00:00.000Z'
-slug: disney's-raya-tv-series-pitch/raya-e3-talon
+slug: disney's-raya-tv-series-pitch/raya-e4-talon
 ---
-# RAYA E3 - Talon
+# RAYA E4 - Talon

-## Episode 3 - Kumandra’s Faces
+> **Episode 4: Kumandra’s Notoriety**

-> Theme: Kumandra’s repeat interactions
+Theme: Kumandra’s repeat interactions

 > **🚧 WIP**, come talk to me IRL for more heh

-%%

 ## Ideas

+- repeat interactions—**REPUTATION**
 - switcheroo fake artefacts, how to trust the real one?
 - Boun and Sisu on the hunt for a ship component fix part, that broke by the Druun because Raya doubted Boun was going offshore to memoralize parents
 - dragon-fruit
-- remember to show off Raya’s spasm PTSD once
+- remember to remind Raya’s spasm PTSD once
 - Heart refugees undercover in Talon
 	- Raya is excited to meet her own people, trusting them!
 	- but they betray her — you can’t even trust your own
 	- foreshadowing Raya’s betrayal?
 - masks, costumes, disguises
-	- oh it’s a Mask Festival
+	- oh there’s a Mask Festival?
-		- the idea is that the real dragons/help are the friends we make along the way(?)
+		- the real dragons/help are the friends we make along the way! (?)
 	- a chase scene where everyone looks the same
 	- Sisu doesn’t want/need to wear a mask
 		- would be cool if she turns into a dragon, people think she’s a costume
 		- people are just so numb with lies that they don’t know the truth
 - Every trust can be broken for a price
 	- Raya bargains to buy off Talon’s Gem shard by betrayal
 - “Everyone’s a fake, anyways.
 A dishonest man, you can trust to be dishonest.”
 	- A greedy man, you can trust to win as the highest bidder
-- Namaari’s scout as an agent
+- Namaari’s scout as an active agent
 	- the scout steals Raya’s whip-sword artefact and returns to Namaari
 	- Raya is more angry at Namaari — it’s her last attachment to her father, as well as a Gem shard
 	- Naamari actually hadn’t commanded it.
 She sighs and makes plans to make use of it.
 She’s still upset with her scout, and decommissions him.
 Her true motives are still murky.